Why Writelike works

 Cognitive load theory is an information processing model that has over 40 years’ worth of amazing experimental results.
-It’s content agnostic—it has no particular opinion on language teaching or writing—and it has little to say about student motivation.
-But in terms of raw instructional design, it is very powerful.
+It’s content agnostic—it has no particular opinion on language teaching or writing—and it has little to say about student motivation, which is important.
+But in terms of raw instructional design, it is both powerful and reliable.

-CLT can be weirdly divisive, but the recommendations of cognitive load theory will sound straightforward to most teachers: don’t overwhelm students with too much instruction at once, give them time to practice, provide examples, beginners need more scaffolding, and so on.
-But the real question is a matter of degree: how much instruction vs practice?
-How many worked examples?
-And so on.
+CLT can be weirdly divisive, but the recommendations of cognitive load theory will sound straightforward to most teachers: don’t overwhelm students with too much instruction at once, give them time to practice, provide examples, novices need more scaffolding than experts, and so on.

 If you take the theory seriously, the resulting instructional designs can look quite different to conventional teaching in English (although less so in performance-oriented fields such as art, sport and music, in which many methods align naturally with the theory).

 You’ll see the CLT influence on Writelike in the emphasis on minimalist instruction, emphasis on learning through worked examples, massed practice, part-whole structures, and explicit scaffolding for novice learners.